 Choose the type of litter tray carefully.
 Provide kittens with small trays that have low sides.
 Senior cats who are arthritic will also need low sides so that they can climb in and out of the tray easily.

 Cat litter choice

 Try to stick to the same type of cat litter.
 I recently made the mistake of changing my kitten’s cat litter type (he was on the recycled pellets litter and I switched him to clay litter), he refused to use the litter tray.
 We back to the paper pellets and he went back to using the litter tray.
 I left him with that for a few more weeks and then switched him over to the clay with success.
-So give your kitten time to settle in before switching to a type of litter you prefer.
+So give your kitten time to settle in before switching to the type of litter you prefer.

 How to clean cat urine

 A final note, if your cat has been urinating in other areas, you must clean these spots and remove all traces of odour.
-An enzymatic cleaner is the best to do this, you can purchase cat urine odor removers from your pet shop.
+An enzymatic cleaner is the best to do this, you can purchase cat urine odour removers from your pet shop.
 Alternatively, you might want to try a homemade cat urine remover, for further information, read here.